Relations between Information and Estimation in Discrete-Time L\'evy Channels: Main results

-where $\hat{X}^P_\gamma$, defined as, is the optimal (minimum mean loss) reconstruction. \end{theorem}
+where $\hat{X}^P_\gamma$, defined as, is the optimal (minimum mean loss) reconstruction as shown in Lemma~\ref{lemma.bregmanwhole}. \end{theorem}

-Note that the result in (\ref{eq:levy-i-mmle}) presents the derivative of the mutual information between the input and output with respect to the SNR as the optimal mean loss in estimating the channel input, according to the loss function specified in (\ref{eq:levy-loss}).
+It is evident from Theorem~\ref{thm:levy-i-mmle} that only for the Gaussian and Poisson channels with a single jump size can the reconstructions be reduced to a single estimator.
+The result in (\ref{eq:levy-i-mmle}) presents the derivative of the mutual information between the input and output with respect to the SNR as the optimal mean loss in estimating the channel input, according to the loss function specified in (\ref{eq:levy-loss}).
 It is strikingly similar to the I-MMLE results encountered in Section \ref{sec: intro} for the Gaussian (\ref{eq: i-mmse}) and Poisson (\ref{eq: poisson i-mmle}) channels.
 In fact, in the next section we will demonstrate that Theorem \ref{thm:levy-i-mmle} directly implies both these results.
+We mention that for certain special cases, such as the Gaussian setting, the assumptions can be weakened to the condition that the mutual information $I(X; Y_\gamma)<\infty$ for some $\gamma>0$, as shown in~\cite[Thm.
+6]{wu2012functional}.

-A particularly interesting case arises when $\gamma = \infty$, since it gives us a completely new expression for the entropy of a random variable.
-As a consequence of Theorem \ref{thm:levy-i-mmle}, we have the following:
+A particularly interesting case arises when $\gamma = \infty$, since it gives us a new expression for the entropy of a random variable.